opf/mijn-bureau-infra/helmfile/apps/grist/charts/grist/README.md

 ## Introduction

-This chart bootstraps a Grist deployment on a Kubernetes clusters using the Helm package manager.
+This chart bootstraps a Grist deployment on a Kubernetes cluster using the Helm package manager.

 ## Prerequisites